ctsrc/cl/README.md

 This repository contains solutions that I have written to a few of the exercises from the book *ANSI Common Lisp* by Paul Graham.
-The book came out in 1996, and is an interesting read today as well (in 2021), in my opinion.
+The book came out in year 1996, and is an interesting read today (year 2021) as well, in my opinion.

 ## Paul Graham